-Yep, the distinction between the 2 is more than just “runs on the user’s device, and runs on the server”.
-There are various concerns behind each side, and let us explore that a little deeper in this guide – Read on to find out!
+Yep, the distinction between both is more than just “runs on the user’s device”, and “runs on the server”.
+There are various concerns behind each side, let us explore that a little deeper – Read on!

 TABLE OF CONTENTS